-Cedars-Sinai has launched a new master’s degree program in Health Delivery Science to teach students how to evaluate and improve the delivery of healthcare in the digital age.
+Cedars-Sinai has launched a master’s degree program in health delivery science to teach students how to evaluate and improve the delivery of healthcare in the digital age.

 About the Program

 American healthcare is undergoing a striking transformation.
 Driven by changes in value-based healthcare financing, burgeoning information technologies, and advancements in data analytics, healthcare delivery is rapidly evolving in ways that require multidisciplinary expertise.
-To succeed, healthcare organizations must manage and interpret big data; learn how to implement health information technology; ensure high-quality, safe and effective care; measure and address patient values; and, ultimately, ensure all these activities are cost-effective.
+To succeed, healthcare organizations must:

 Overview of near patient technologies used at Cedars-Sinai.
 Students in the MHDS program learn about these technologies in HDS 201A.

-The cost is $5,000 per trimester, or $25,000 for the full degree.
-This is lower than most comparable programs.
-Our focus is on recruiting the best students in the nation to our competitive and cost-efficient program.
-Employees of Cedars-Sinai health system can apply to our tuition assistance program, here: Tuition Assistance Overview (PDF).
+The tuition is $25,000 for the full degree.
+Employees of Cedars-Sinai can apply to our tuition assistance program here: Tuition Assistance Overview (PDF).
 We also provide a limited number of academic scholarships each year for highly meritorious individuals from both within and outside of Cedars-Sinai.
+We accept a maximum of 20 students per year into this highly selective program.

 Where Can MHDS Students Work After Graduating?